hristo-gochev/youtube-dl-parser/README.md

 ### Features

-* Provides an output reader for youtube-dl processes that parses each line.
+* Provides an iterator over youtube-dl download outputs.
-* Provides a raw output reader for youtube-dl process.
+* Provides an additional iterator that parses each output.
 * Exposes duct expressions for mp3 and mp4 youtube-dl downloads.

 ### Important